Review articles on this site earn small revenue from purchasing products through affiliate links.

 Access (car to the trailhead)

-ALTA PEAK TRAILHEAD or WOLVERTON PICNIC AREA (large parking available)
+ALTA PEAK TRAILHEAD or WOLVERTON PICNIC AREA (large parking lot available)

 Put this in your GPS and you'll reach the trailhead.

-The trailhead has plenty of room and a bathroom.
-There are some people who use the parking lot here as their backpackers, so you can see people eating breakfast at tables in the parking lot and hikers preparing for a long trip.
+There is a large parking lot and restrooms at the trailhead.
+Some backpackers use this parking lot as their base, so you can see people eating breakfast at the tables in the parking lot and hikers preparing for their long journey

-The photo below is from 8:30am on a weekday in the second half of May.
-There was plenty of room in the parking lot.
+The photo below was taken at 8:30am on a weekday in late May.
+There was plenty of space in the parking lot

 Hiking departure from the trailhead (trailhead)